-There is a clear distiction between personal and negative power.
+There is a clear distinction between personal and negative power.

 Posted Apr 12, 2009

 For centuries, philosophers, social scientists, and psychologists have struggled to answer ethical questions regarding the use and misuse of power.
-They have described both the positive and the negative effects that powerful individuals have had on the business world, politics, religious movements, historical events, and the lives of individual members of society.
+They have described both the positive and the negative effects that powerful individuals have had on business, politics, religious movements, historical events, and the lives of individual members of society.

 As described in The Ethics of Interpersonal Relationships (2009), there is a clear distinction between positive power, which I refer to as personal power, and negative power, which can take either a covert or overt form.
 From this perspective, there are three basic types of power: